jakub-g/monorepo-limits/README.md

 ### 1: number of case-insensitive branch name "duplicates" that doesn't pose problems

 `git` stores branch names as files on disk.
-This may pose diffent problems, depending on filesystem.
+This may pose different problems, depending on filesystem.
 For example, a git repo may have branches `foo` and `FOO`.
-Cloning this repo on macOS will fail.
-While `git` tries to prevent creating such "duplicated" branches locally, it's easy to end up with this situation nonetheless, e.g. when one of the branches is created on remote through API call.
+Cloning this repo on macOS _will fail_.
+While `git` tries to prevent creating such "duplicated" branches locally, it's easy to end up with this situation nonetheless, e.g. when each of the branches is created in a separate clone, or via API call on the remote server.

-Another similar problem: branch names that contain "special" characters like `'`, `&`, ' ', which can mess up with some shell operations, including built-in git operations.
+Another similar problem: branch names that contain "special" characters like `'`, `&`, ` `, which can mess up with some shell operations, including built-in git operations.

-In a repo with 1000s of branches, it's nearly guaranteed to end up with such branches from time to time.
+In a repo with 100s of users and 1000s of branches, it's nearly guaranteed to end up with such branches from time to time.
 Unfortunately, GitHub doesn't offer any server-side "hooks" to prevent such branches from being created.

 _Workaround_: delete/rename the "duplicated" branches or branches with special characters.
 Set up monitoring on new branches being created and check if new branch names are problematic.